johanhedin/sdrx/doc/BUILD.md

 Install/uninstall
 ---
 If you like, you can install the `sdrx` executable on your system.
-Default install directory default to `/usr/local/bin` but can be set to a different location with `-DCMAKE_INSTALL_PREFIX=<your_custom_dir>`:
+Install directory defaults to `/usr/local/bin`.
+It can be set to a different location with `-DCMAKE_INSTALL_PREFIX=<your_custom_dir>`:

     $ cd build